sallustius/moose/framework/doc/content/sqa/what_is_a_requirement.md

 The definition of the SRS being "correct" necessitates that each requirement be satisfied, a one-to-one relationship between a test and a requirement makes verify the correctness a trivial operation that may be automated.
-Within MOOSE all tests must pass, thus all requirements are met, for the code to be merged into the stable (master) branch.
+Within MOOSE all tests must pass, thus all requirements are met, for the code to be merged into the stable (primary) branch.

 ## Complete